 This shall be achieved by discarding a fraction of the request messages in proportion to the overload level of the peer, which is called request message throttling.
 The message throttling shall be achieved either by rejecting the request messages, or by redirecting some of request messages to an alternative NF if possible, e.g. when a binding indication was received for the target resource/session context containing binding entities which have not been reported as overloaded.

-When sending (i.e. redirecting) the request towards an alternative NF to address an existing resource/session context, the sending NF may include a 3gpp-Sbi-Request-Info header in the request to indicate whether the request is redirected to an alternative NF as result of overload enforcement (see clause 5.2.3.2.18).
+When sending (i.e. redirecting) the request towards an alternative NF to address an existing resource/session context, the sending NF may include a 3gpp-Sbi-Request-Info header in the request to indicate whether the request is redirected to an alternative NF as result of overload enforcement (see clause 5.2.3.3.x).
 The alternative NF may use this header to determine whether to accept the request, e.g. when accepting the request will not further overload the overloaded NF.

 Message throttling shall apply to HTTP requests only (any service request including notification request).